instantwifi/appernetic-hugo-project/content/post/how-to-create-a-secure-wireless-network-wifi-for-your-airbnb-guests.md

 ## Preventing your visitors from doing bad stuff
 It is also a good practice to use a web content filter so that your ISP does not report you for downloading illegal content that your visitors is responsible for.
 You also keep them safe from viruses and ransomware.
 [OpenDNS][3] is a great solution for this.

-To prevent your guest from circumventing your OpenDNS settings be sure to configure your WiFi routers firewall rules to force all DNS traffic over port 53.
+To prevent your guest from circumventing your OpenDNS settings be sure to configure your WiFi routers firewall rules to [force all DNS traffic over port 53][4].

 If you can don’t give your guests physical access to the router or lock down access to the admin interface and ethernet ports as much as possible.